viamrobotics/docs/docs/manage/data/view.md

 To export your captured data from the cloud, see [Export Data](../export/).

-You can use cloud image data to [train machine learning models](../../ml/train-model/) within Viam.
+You can [query](../query/) tabular data that you have synced to the cloud, and can use images you have synced to [train machine learning models](../../ml/train-model/) within the Viam app.

 For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see [Capture Data and Train a Model](/tutorials/services/data-mlmodel-tutorial/).